 - Financial aid awards will be revised if additional assistance is received from sources unknown to Bard at the time initial awards are made or if outside awards vary considerably from estimates in the award letter.
 The student is required to notify the Financial Aid Office of any additional assistance that is received.

-- If the data on the FAFSA and the PROFILE do not concur with supporting documents (1040s, W-2s, Verification Worksheet), awards may be updated based on the revised Expected Family Contribution (EFC).
+- If the data on the FAFSA and the PROFILE do not concur with supporting documents (W-2 statements or Verification Worksheet), awards may be updated based on the revised Expected Family Contribution (EFC).
 With the exception of the Pell Grant, if the data on the FAFSA and PROFILE are fairly accurate, there is little or no change in awards.

 - Students whose family financial situation changes due to death, disability, or unemployment of a major wage earner should contact the Financial Aid Office to discuss what assistance may be available to them at a time of financial crisis.
 The Financial Aid Office requires that any request for a review be made in writing, giving details for consideration in the review.
 This request is considered by the Review Committee, which meets four times a year, in June, August, December, and January.